-Across the stocks evaluated, the decrease in length composition ISS as haul sub-sampling rates increased were extremely consistent, and no clear pattern emerged that seemed to be related to life-history, however, there were interesting species type patterns that emerged when considering the effect of reduction in age sampling rates and the subsequent age composition ISS.
+Across the stocks evaluated, the decrease in length composition ISS as haul sub-sampling rates increased were extremely consistent, and no clear pattern emerged that seemed to be related to life-history.
+There were interesting species type patterns that emerged when considering the effect of reduction in age sampling rates and the subsequent age composition ISS.
 Overall we found that the effect of decreasing age sampling rates was not one-to-one in relation to the rate of decrease in age composition ISS, but rather had a dampened effect.
 For example, a 10% reduction in age sampling effort did not result in a 10% reduction in age composition ISS, but rather a 5-8% reduction, depending on the stock.
 Although, when comparing across species types we noted that the effect of reductions in age sampling efforts was relatively larger for flatfish and rockfish as compared to gadids (and Atka mackerel).
 That is, a reduction in age sampling effort for flatfish and rockfish has a relatively larger impact on the reduction in age composition ISS as compared to gadids.
 A similar result occurred in Hulson et al. (2017), where it was found that age sample size had a relatively larger effect on the uncertainty in age composition data for rockfish, then flatfish, then gadids (including Atka mackerel).
 In terms of assessment outcome, Siskey et al. (2023) showed that increasing or decreasing age sampling effort for the rockfish examples used had a larger subsequent effect on the uncertainty in management quantities than the gadid example, indicating that this relatively larger effect on age composition ISS translates through the assessment model as well.
-An extenuating circumstance that should be considered when evaluating the consequences of age sampling effort reduction for flatfish, is that all of the stocks included in this analysis are managed through the use of sex-specific assessment models.
-We show that, in comparison to the total (combined sex) age (and length) composition ISS the sex-specific age (and length) composition ISS is smaller, and between the two sexes there can be differences in the magnitude of ISS, often resulting in ISS that is larger for female age composition as compared to male.
+An extenuating circumstance that should be considered when evaluating the consequences of age sampling effort reduction for flatfish, is that all of the stocks included in this analysis are managed using sex-specific assessment models.
+We show that, in comparison to the total (combined sex) age (and length) composition ISS, the sex-specific age (and length) composition ISS is smaller.
+Differences in the magnitude of ISS between the two sexes can also exist, often resulting in ISS that is larger for female age composition than for males.
 It must be noted that reductions in age sampling effort for flatfish will have further downstream effects when considering uncertainty in sex-specific age composition.
 While we encourage maintaining historical levels of age sampling effort, we additionally recommend that if reductions are to be considered in age sampling effort that decision-makers consider the unequal consequences of these reductions across species types.

-Recently, a large amount of effort has been dedicated to evaluating the consequences of reductions in survey effort (ICES 2020, 2023).
-The results of this analysis fits with previous work… Meaghan, Jason, and Matt - I think all of you have been involved with WKUSER, could you add some text here to compare what we’ve done with what was done in the WKUSER workshops, maybe focusing on whether any work was done focusing on comp data?
+Recently, a large amount of effort has been dedicated to evaluating the consequences of reductions in survey effort and the best methods to use to conduct these analyses (ICES 2020, 2023).
+The Workshop on Unavoidable Survey Effort Reduction (WKUSER) identified empirical resampling analyses to obtain estimates of uncertainty in abundance indices and composition data as critical when sudden changes in sampling are needed.
+Another recommendation from WKUSER was to take a holistic view of multispecies surveys and identify trade-offs among species rather than consider the impacts on individual species in isolation.
+The results of this analysis here addresses both recommendations and equips survey managers with the information to retain the data quality for a majority of species.